 – JAPAN, Yokohama – Nissan Motor Co.
-Ltd (TYO: 7201)’s Board of Directors has decided that as of April 1, 2017, Hiroto Saikawa will assume the position of Chief Executive Officer.
+Ltd (TYO: 7201) today announced that its Board of Directors has decided that as of April 1, 2017, Hiroto Saikawa will assume the position of Chief Executive Officer.
 Mr. Carlos Ghosn will continue to serve as Chairman of the Board of Directors.
 This change has been proposed at the recommendation of Chairman of the Board and Chief Executive Officer Carlos Ghosn himself.
 Mr Ghosn will seek a renewal of his mandate at the company’s general shareholders meeting in June 2017.

 This planned management evolution follows Mr. Ghosn’s leadership of the recent expansion of the Renault-Nissan Alliance to include Mitsubishi Motors, which positions the Alliance among the top automotive groups in terms of scale.